Gravestone Cleaning Tips from BillionGraves

 Time has been hard on gravestones that were originally considered nearly permanent.
 Weathering, erosion, neglect, and vandalism have all taken their toll.

 While some of this damage cannot be reversed, in other cases, preservation and prevention can make all the difference.
 And as more people become interested in genealogical research, there is a greater desire to preserve what is left of our ancestor’s legacies in stone.

 By cleaning and caring for historic resting places you can provide an opportunity for future generations to glimpse the past.
 Then burial grounds will become treasures of information that would otherwise have been forgotten or lost.

 BillionGraves and Save Your Stones

-BillionGraves has recently partnered with the gravestone preservation company Save Your Stones to provide you with the best guidelines and tools for cleaning your family headstones.
+BillionGraves has partnered with the gravestone preservation company Save Your Stones to provide you with the best guidelines and tools for cleaning your family headstones.

 The owner of Save Your Stones, Jarrod Roll, is a professional museum curator in Sparta, Wisconsin.
 Roll was trained during graduate school to clean stone, so it was a natural step for him to begin a gravestone preservation business.

 Save Your Stones now brings its 13 years of gravestone cleaning expertise to BillionGraves.
 You will benefit by being able to not only clean your ancestor’s headstones with a BillionGraves Gravestone Cleaning Kit but also take photos with the free BillionGraves app.
 The gravestones will not only shine again, but they will have a GPS-linked image posted on BillionGraves.com for your family members to enjoy for generations to come.